Speeding Ticket Lawyer in Greensville County, VA

-Reckless driving, on the other hand, is much more serious.
-If a driver exceeds the speed limit by a certain amount (in Virginia, this means any driver who is going 20 miles per hour over the speed limit) they may be charged for reckless driving.
+Reckless driving, on the other hand, is much more severe.
+If a driver exceeds the speed limit by a certain amount (in Virginia, this means any driver going 20 miles per hour over the speed limit), they may be charged for reckless driving.
 Reckless driving means putting the lives and safety of other people at risk: this charge also includes unsafe passing, racing, or even driving inappropriately for the weather.
-Drivers are responsible for using their best judgement to know when they are driving recklessly on the road.
+Drivers are responsible for using their best judgment to know when they are driving recklessly on the road.
 Ignorance of traffic laws does not exempt drivers from being charged with a traffic violation.
 When a driver is engaging in reckless driving, they are endangering themselves and other people around them.

 What are the Consequences?

-In terms of punishment, speeding is an infraction, while reckless driving is a misdemeanor.
-With an infraction, you can just pay the court a fine and be done with the whole ordeal.
+Speeding is an infraction, while reckless driving is a misdemeanor in terms of punishment.
+You can pay the court a fine with an infraction and be done with the whole ordeal.
 You can fight your ticket, which will require you to show up in court.
 But if you’d rather not deal with a court, you can pay the fine and move on.
 Compared to a misdemeanor, the process is much simpler and takes a shorter time to complete.
 An infraction isn’t a criminal charge, unlike reckless driving.

-If you’re facing a reckless driving charge, you’re actually facing a criminal charge.
+If you’re facing a reckless driving charge, you’re facing a criminal charge.
+This is what some people fail to realize, when it comes to speeding.
+A person cannot just get a free pass, for potentially putting others at risk and breaking the rules of the road.
+As such, there should be consequences.
 Some drivers assume that a reckless driving charge is less serious than other criminal charges, such as theft.
-However, if you are faced with this charge you must follow several requirements.
+However, if you are faced with this charge, you must follow several requirements.
 This means you are required to show up in court, and the potential punishments can be devastating.
 Unlike a speeding ticket, which is just a fine, a reckless driving charge can result in jail time, depending on how your case is handled.